 Student Name: Date:

 Clinical Site:

-Description of injury:

-Briefly describe how and when injury occurred:

-Person notified at clinical site: Date and Time
+Person notified at clinical site:

+reison notined at clinical site.
+Date and Time

 Avila person notified: Date and Time

 Was the needle contaminated?
+Yes No

-Yes No If yes, what treatment was provided?
+If yes, what treatment was provided?

 Follow-up:

 CODE OF ETHICS